forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 Forseti security provides an interface to add the email connector of your choice.
-A new section named `email_connector` has been introduced under `notifier` as part of the new design where connector details needs to be provided, and it will be used to notify violations when found for the enabled scanners.
-The connector details entered in this section  will also be used to send inventory summary email, if enabled.
+A new section named `email_connector` has been introduced under `notifier` as part of the new design.
+The connector details provided in this section will be used to send out inventory summary and violations via email when found.notify users violations when found for the enabled scanners.

 To configure `email_connector`, follow the steps below: